How many blogs do you follow?

 What a big mistake that was!

-New blog posts were continually dropping onto my WordPress reader list and into my email box.
+New blog posts were continually dropping onto my WordPress reader and email box.

 Something had to change.

-I decided to go through all the blogs I followed and start unfollowing some of them.
+I decided to go through all the blogs I followed and unfollow some of them – gulp!
+Shock horror.
+Wouldn’t that upset somebody?

 For some, that may seem like a lot of blogs to follow.
 For others, not enough.
 But it’s the perfect balance for me.

-But what mistakes was I making when following blogs?
+But what mistakes did I make when following blogs?

 Seems obvious, doesn’t it?
-But have a look through the list of blogs you follow and count how many of them publish content you’re not interested in reading.
+But look through the list of blogs you follow and count how many of them publish content you’re not interested in reading.

 Many of the blogs I unfollowed were blogs that followed my blog first.
 I felt it polite to follow back even though I had no idea what content they published.